SheCodesAus/she-codes-crowdfunding-api-project-supremeoverlord-ofdoom/README.md

    - Description: Total amolunt raised from pledges is calulcated ​
 - [X] Feature: Change password
-   - Description: User password can be changed (as long as you remember the current password}}
+   - Description: User password can be changed (as long as you remember the current password ​
-​
 ### External libraries used
 - none